jonivid/chamelio_Task_1/README.md

 UserInviteAutocomplete
 ├── useEmailInvite
 ├── InviteInput
 │     └── InviteChip
 └── HiddenChipsPopper
       └── InviteChip

 ⸻

 💡 Design Decisions
 	•	Validation Regex:
-Simple pattern for email addresses:
+A simple pattern to validate emails:

 /^[^\s@]+@[^\s@]+\.[^\s@]+$/

 	•	Parent-managed state:
 The emails array is stored in the parent to keep submission and display logic centralized.
-• MUI Autocomplete in freeSolo mode:
+	•	Autocomplete freeSolo mode:
-Enables typing any email and confirming with Enter.
+Allows typing any email and confirming with Enter.
 	•	Tooltips and truncation:
-Long emails show as ellipsis with a tooltip on hover.
+Long emails are truncated and show a tooltip on hover.
 	•	Popper for hidden chips:
-Clean UI when there are many emails, instead of wrapping onto multiple lines.
+Keeps the UI clean when many emails are entered.

 ⸻

-🛠 Challenges and How We Solved Them
+🛠 Challenges and Solutions
 	•	TypeScript Types:
-MUI Autocomplete with freeSolo + multiple produced string | never[] issues.
+Autocomplete produced string | never[] types.
-✅ Solution: Explicit casting to string[].
+✅ Solution: Explicitly cast values to string[].
 	•	Render Value Desync:
-Using only selected in renderValue caused hidden chips to desync from parent state.
+Using only selected caused hidden chips to desync from parent state.
-✅ Solution: Passed emails prop to keep state consistent.
+✅ Solution: Passed emails as a prop to maintain consistent state.
 	•	Error Handling:
-Validation errors needed clear feedback without cluttering input.
+Needed clear validation feedback.
-✅ Solution: Error message rendered below the field.
+✅ Solution: Showed error messages below the component.

 ⸻

 🎨 How to Customize
 	•	Max visible chips:
-Adjust the maxVisibleChips prop in UserInviteAutocomplete.tsx.
+Change maxVisibleChips in UserInviteAutocomplete.tsx.
 	•	Validation logic:
 Update the regex in useEmailInvite.ts.
 	•	Styling:
-All layouts use MUI <Box> and sx props—override styles as needed.
+All layout uses MUI <Box> and sx props—override as needed.
 	•	Submission handling:
-Replace the console.log() in the Add Users button with your API call.
+Replace console.log() in the Add Users button with your API call.

 ⸻